deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

    If memory_fraction == 0.5 cards with no more than half of the memory will be considered as available.

-As can be seen from the description of the **use_all_gpus** parameter, the :class:`~pipeline_manager.pipeline_manager.PipelineManager` class can automatically determine which nvidia video cards you have on your machine, determine which of the **memory_fraction** parameter which ones are free, and then scatter the pipelines on the free cards.
-It is important to understand that if you define the global variable CUDA_VISIBLE_DEVICES before starting the :class:`~pipeline_manager.pipeline_manager.PipelineManager`, then when determining free video cards it will only consider those cards that are defined in the variable, if it is not defined or is equal to an empty line, then the analysis will consider all video cards on the car.
+As can be seen from the description of the **use_all_gpus** parameter, the :class:`~deeppavlov.pipeline_manager.PipelineManager` class can automatically determine which nvidia video cards you have on your machine, determine which of the **memory_fraction** parameter which ones are free, and then scatter the pipelines on the free cards.
+It is important to understand that if you define the global variable CUDA_VISIBLE_DEVICES before starting the :class:`~deeppavlov.pipeline_manager.PipelineManager`, then when determining free video cards it will only consider those cards that are defined in the variable, if it is not defined or is equal to an empty line, then the analysis will consider all video cards on the car.
 When you start training on a video card in sequential mode, all the pipeline will run on the first card from the list of available ones.